Illia Zabarnyi: International career

+Zabarnyi represented Ukraine at under-15, under-16, under-17 and under-21 levels, for a total of 30 caps.

 On 7 October 2020, Zabarnyi debuted for the Ukraine national team in a friendly match against France.

 At UEFA Euro 2020, he was a part of the Ukrainian team that reached the quarter-finals of the competition for the first time.

+In May 2024, Zabarnyi was called up to represent Ukraine at UEFA Euro 2024.

+Personal life

+Zabarnyi married his long-time girlfriend, Angelina Zabarna in 2023.